 Nursery rhyme costumes can be used for every day play, a preschool activity, a fun birthday party activity or theme and of course, for Halloween fun!

 There are so many nursery rhyme characters that the ideas can be limitless.

 They can be all sorts of animals from kittens and lambs to bears and lions.

 A great way to get started is to start collecting all sorts of items that children can use to put together their own character costumes.

-We have a few suggestions here, but would love to hear about your fabulously fun homemade costumes..
+We have a few suggestions here for easy to create nursery rhyme costumes, but would love to hear about your fabulously fun homemade costumes......

 Face Paint - face paint recipes from items in your kitchen!

 Baker's or Muffin Man Costume - This costume works for several great nursery rhymes.

 Bonny Lass - perfect for that special little girl!